Panoptic-aware Image-to-Image Translation: Introduction

-With the development of image synthesis research based on object perception (\eg, SG2IM \cite{SG2IM} synthesizes images from scene and Layout2IM \cite{Layout2IM} uses layout to achieve the object-level image synthesis), semantics or object instance tends to promote synthesizing the image with sharper objects.
-Therefore, some object-level I2I translation methods based on semantics or object instance as a condition have been proposed (\eg, INIT \cite{INIT} achieves separate learning of instance/local and background/global areas).
+Image-to-image (I2I) translation is a challenging problem in the computer vision field.
+It needs to combine the content information of input domain image and the style of target domain \cite{MUNIT}.
+Initially, some image-level I2I translation models were proposed based on paired (\eg, Pix2Pix \cite{pix2pix} or BicycleGAN \cite{BicycleGAN}) or unpaired datasets (\eg, CycleGAN \cite{CycleGAN} or MUNIT \cite{MUNIT}) and later translating high quality (realism, sharpness and diversity) images became a hot problem (\eg, Pix2PixHD \cite{Pix2PixHD} or U-GAT-IT \cite{U-GAT-IT}).
+With the development of object-driven image synthesis (\eg, SG2IM \cite{SG2IM} and Layout2IM \cite{Layout2IM} synthesizes images from scenes and layout, respectively), semantics or object instance tends to promote synthesizing image with sharper objects.
+Therefore, some instance-level I2I translation methods based on object instance as a perception had been proposed, \eg, INIT \cite{INIT} achieved separate learning of instances$\verb|/|$local and whole-background$\verb|/|$global areas.
 They can generate high-fidelity object instances.

-However, for the complex scene with multiple discrepant objects, the above methods cannot translate images to keep high fidelity and tiny objects in more detail on both foreground and background.
-Compared with conventional I2I translation which uses image representation as latent code, object-level I2I translation can refine the foreground object instance representation precisely.
-But it does not fully refine background semantic regions.
-In contrast, panoptic-level perception extracts overlap-removed foreground object instances (termed “things“ in panoptic segmentation) and background semantic regions (termed “stuff“ in panoptic segmentation) in the image \cite{Panoptic-Segmentation}.
-It can thoroughly refine each recognizable area in the image for tracking the style transformation during the I2I translation process.
-Therefore, the results of panoptic-based I2I translation can achieve high fidelity and tiny objects in more details on both foreground and background.
+However, for the complex scene with multiple discrepant objects, the above methods cannot translate images to keep high fidelity and tiny objects in more detail for both foreground and background.